College of Arts & Sciences

 Students wishing to declare or change a major need to obtain a Change of Major Form at either the Office of the Registrar or the Undergraduate Academic Advising Center.
 This form should be brought to the new major department for advisor assignment.
 The form is then submitted either by the new department or by the student to the Office of the Registrar.

 Double majors are permitted in most content areas.
+To qualify for a double major, a student must complete all requirements for each major.
+No more than four courses meeting the requirements for the first major may be used to meet the requirements for the second major.
 The following double major pairs are not permitted because of significant content overlap:

 - Advertising and Public Relations